lexpeachy/introvscode/Readme.md

-this is my beginning in backend github, git, vs code,
+this is my beginning in
+backend,
+github,
+git,
+vs code,